Summit – Margaret Silf

 Religious mystics, indigenous spiritualties and the ‘new physics’ inform us that everything is deeply interconnected and essentially one.
 But, as attractive as this view of the world is to many, it just doesn’t seem to fit everyday reality.
 Why?

 This workshop proposes that the greatest obstacle to our awakening to the mystery of life’s oneness is the ubiquitous, insidious and entirely imperceptible matrix of metaphors underpinning the modern Western assumption that the world is just as it appears, a collection of separate and distinct things.
 Much more than mere figures of speech, such metaphors are grounded in everyday experience and so deeply imbedded in our cultural discourses that they determine what ‘makes sense’ for us, governing at an unconscious level our every thought, utterance and interaction.
 This interactive workshop explores the power of metaphor to shape reality and invites participants to imagine how changing our language might transform our world.

-W13 Summary Of Joining The Dots: Creativity And Spiritual Direction
+W13 Joining The Dots: Creativity And Spiritual Direction

-Participants in this workshop/presentation will gain a deepened awareness of the place and effectiveness of creativity and the arts in spiritual direction as they are embodied in the person of the directee; discover how this can lead to deep personal theologising and widened spiritual horizons and learn how to be present to these powerful movements and be the “keeper” of the gift for the directee.
+Participants in this workshop/presentation will gain a deepened awareness of the place and effectiveness of creativity and the arts in spiritual direction as they are embodied in the person-directee.
+Discover how creativity and the arts can lead to deep personal theologising and widened spiritual horizons.
+Learn how to be present to these powerful movements and be the ‘keeper’ of the gift for the directee.